Planning With the Product Life Cycle Tutorial

 Adopter Categories and the PLC

 The adopter categories help explain the shape of the life cycle for many products.
 For instance, consider how a new household cleaning product may become successful.
-First, Innovators may experience the product during the developmental stage and then become the key targeted customers at the beginning of the Introduction stage.
+At first Innovators may experience the product during the Developmental stage and then become the key targeted customers at the beginning of the Introduction stage.
 Early Adopters will also be targeted during the Introduction stage and their adoption will determine whether the product makes it to the Growth stage.
-If the product survives the Innovator and Early Adopters it moves to the Growth stage where acceptance by the Early Majority means the product is entering the mass market.
+If the product survives the Innovator and Early Adopter stages, it moves to the Growth stage where acceptance by the Early Majority means the product is entering the mass market.
 The product can continue to be successful as it is adopted by the Late Majority and, to a much lesser extent, by Laggards.
 Eventually product sales decline as Innovators and Early Adopter move to something new and the cycle starts over.

 The PLC and Marketing Planning

-For much of the rest of this tutorial we offer a detailed discussion of how the PLC can aid marketing planning.
+For much of the rest of this tutorial, we offer a detailed discussion of how the PLC can aid marketing planning.
 The discussion is presented using the following assumptions and techniques:

-- The chief scope of analysis is at the product form level (i.e., what is happening in a specific industry) where we show how certain characteristics of the market change over time.
-We break down each stage and discuss the market characteristics in terms of
+- The chief scope of analysis is at the product form level (i.e., what is happening in a specific industry), where we show how certain characteristics of the market change over time.
+We break down each stage and discuss the market characteristics in terms of:

 - Level of Competition